 25. Rope

-The rope is an everyday staple and has been for about as far back as human history goes.
+The rope is an everyday staple and has been for about as long as human history.
 Hemp rope itself dates back as far as 2800 B.C. in China.
-It even has a long history in Europe, dating back as far as the 1700s as a crop production for rope and canvas.
+It even has a long history in Europe, dating back to the 1700s as a crop production for rope and canvas.
 Hemp was grown and harvested around the globe in ancient times because its fiber is just that useful.

-When it comes to modern iterations of rope, most examples you see tend to be a weave of cotton or even nylon.
-But hemp still holds many advantages as a fiber source for rope.
+When it comes to modern iterations of rope, most examples tend to be a weave of cotton or even nylon.
+However, hemp still holds many advantages as a fiber source for rope.
 These include:

 hemp ropeHemp holds a clear advantage in a long list of what makes a particular rope worthwhile.
-One of the major weaknesses of hemp rope is any application of it for maritime purposes.
+One of hemp rope’s major weaknesses is its application for maritime purposes.
 The seawater sea-life doesn’t act kindly to hemp rope.

-Hemp rope used in the ocean has to be coated in tar to prevent any kind of rotting.
-This is due to the fact that hemp rope that quickly dries on the outside will trap in moisture, causing the inside layers to mildew and rot.
+Hemp rope used in the ocean has to be coated in tar to prevent rotting.
+Hemp rope that quickly dries on the outside traps moisture, causing the inside layers to mildew and rot.

-On top of this particular shortcoming is one more that causes a bit of an issue.
+In addition to this particular shortcoming, there is one more that causes a bit of an issue.
 The end sections of hemp rope have to be bound.
-Without the binding, it will fray and unravel of its own accord.
+Without the binding, they will fray and unravel on their own.

 However, these two issues are far from enough to remove hemp from the viability list.